JessicaValdes0032/ThreatWindsDoc/auth/keypair/README.md

 > **Code 500 - Internal server error**

 We get this code when an internal server error occurs.
-This is not email related.
+This is not user related.

 For example: